dhanushka365/PMMS/README.md

 ### **API Documentation**
 - **backend swager UI Api documentaion.png**: Interactive Swagger UI showing all available endpoints, request/response schemas, and testing capabilities

-These screenshots provide a complete visual walkthrough of both the user interface and API documentation, demonstrating the professional, developer-friendly design of the PMMS application.

 ---

 **Built with ❤️ using Angular and .NET Core**